Conventional Loan

 Underwriting

 Once your offer on a home is accepted, the lender sends your application to underwriting.
 During this stage, the underwriter carefully reviews your financial documents, including tax returns, pay stubs, bank statements, and your credit history.
 They also order an appraisal of the property to assess its value and condition.
-The goal is to verify your ability to repay the loan and ensure the property is worth the amount you’re borrowing.
+This step ensures you qualify for a conventional loan mortgage and ensure the property is worth the amount you’re borrowing.

 Final Loan Approval

 If the underwriter is satisfied with the application and appraisal, your loan moves to final approval.
-The lender will issue a commitment letter outlining the terms of the loan.
+The lender will issue a commitment letter outlining the terms of your conventional house loan.
 If necessary, they may request additional information or documentation.
 Once all conditions are met, you’ll receive final loan approval.

 Closing